PRS Guitars: Expansion

 In 2007, PRS began offering amplifiers with its Archon model and subsequently added to its lineup signature models for Mark Tremonti (MT series) and David Grissom (DG Custom 30).
 PRS also produces the HDRX series, an amp series based originally on a Marshall Super Lead used by Jimi Hendrix and housed at the Museum of Pop Culture in Seattle, Washington.

 PRS offers multiple signature model guitars and amplifiers, most notably designing the Silver Sky with John Mayer.
+The Silver Sky and overall SE product series were included in Guitar Worlds 2025 list of the 50 greatest pieces of guitar gear of the century so far.

 Construction

 10 Top

 As PRS's profile grew, the brand started getting individual requests for guitars with the most attractive figured maple tops they had available.
 Smith was unwilling to part with them without charging extra, however, and began designating woods with deep, consistent figuring as "10 Tops" and selling guitars made with them at a higher price point.
 Tops with particularly deep figuring—even by 10 Top standards—are designated for premium Artist Package and Private Stock models.
 How PRS rates these maple tops can change during the course of manufacturing, with tops upgraded or downgraded depending on how the figuring changes after being carved or stained.
 Although purely aesthetic, 10 Top models are among PRS's most sought after.